maoberlehner/markus-oberlehner-net/content/blog/abbreviations-suck.md

----
++++
+date = "2017-01-22T09:06:05+02:00"
-title: "Abbreviations suck"
+title = "Abbreviations suck"
-description: "Writing clean code is hard.
-Not using abbreviations is an effortless way to make your code easier to understand."
-intro: "For a recent project I had to work a lot with express (Node.js framework).
+description = "Writing clean code is hard.
+Not using abbreviations is an effortless way to make your code easier to understand." intro = "For a recent project I had to work a lot with express (Node.js framework).
 In the express documentation, abbreviations are used everywhere: `req`, `res`, `err`,...
-While copying code snippets from the documentation into my project and changing the abbreviations to the words they stand for again and again, I figured I should write an article about this topic."
+While copying code snippets from the documentation into my project and changing the abbreviations to the words they stand for again and again, I figured I should write an article about this topic." draft = false categories = ["Development"] tags = ["coding style"]
----

-# Abbreviations suck
++++

 For a recent project I had to work a lot with the express Node.js framework.
 In the express documentation, abbreviations are used everywhere: `req`, `res`, `err`,...
 While copying code snippets from the documentation into my project and changing the abbreviations to the words they stand for again and again, I figured I should write an article about this topic.

 ## The case for abbreviations